 When you honeymoon in Morocco, you want to find ways to spend time just with your new spouse.
 One way to do just that while discovering some of the charms of Marrakech is to take a horse-drawn carriage ride.

 These carriages were the first taxi drivers in Marrakech!
 The best place to pick them up is near Jemaa El Fna square, and the driver will take you on a carriage ride tour of the city walls, as you take in the sights and sounds of Marrakech.

 6. Fly high on a hot air balloon ride near Marrakech

 Another unique activity for your honeymoon in Morocco is to wake up early for a scenic hot air balloon ride outside of Marrakech.

 There are now several companies who propose hot hair balloons rides near Marrakech, so you will want to research the one which offers the best experience for you as newlyweds (for example, private or group balloon flights) and which best fits your budget and schedule.

 Typically the company will arrange transportation from your riad in the medina or from your hotel in Marrakech’s city center to an area, far away from the hustle and bustle of Marrakech.
 The flights are usually early morning, because that is when the air is most stable for a safe and comfortable hot air balloon ride.

-After a scenic ride, it’s common to have as part of the activity a traditional Moroccan a breakfast, which includes of course Moroccan mint tea!
+After a scenic ride, it’s common that the activity includes a traditional Moroccan breakfast, which serves of course Moroccan mint tea!
 Most companies will also present a certificate of completion at the end of your hot air balloon ride.